houzhenggang/builder/README.md

 TP-LINK TLWR841ND | build TP-Link WR841N/ND images
 Ubiquiti Bullet M | build Ubiquity images, mostly suitable for Bullets and Nanostations

-Sometimes we need to patch some errors, because the won't be fixed that fast in openwrt or our requirements differ from the default approach.
+Sometimes we need to patch some errors, because the won't be fixed that fast in OpenWRT or our requirements differ from the default approach.
 A patch in a commandline starts with ```patch:``` followed by the file name.

 patches: